-What we often overlook is that their victims participate in their own behaviors, too.
+What we often overlook is that we, as their victims, participate in our own behaviors, too.

 Victims fall for the love-bombing, make excuses for the narcissist – allowing them to leave the relationship and come back whenever they please.
 Many come to realize that their Narcissist has another lover, and somehow accept it.
-When the relationship ends, victims all suffer the same torment, obsessive thoughts, depression, and worse…some go on to take their own lives.
+When the relationship ends, victims all suffer the same torment, obsessive thoughts, and depression.

 Narcissists and their victims share one thing in common.
 They each look outside of themselves for validation.
-The Narcissist needs someone to make him or her feel adored, superior, worthy, and (most often) to provide everything the Narcissist needs such as money, property, resources, connections, food, care-taking, etc. They’re needy, and they require someone to fulfill those needs.
+The Narcissist needs someone to make him or her feel adored, superior, worthy, and in many cases, to provide everything the Narcissist needs such as money, property, resources, connections, food, care-taking, etc. They’re needy, and they require someone to fulfill those needs.
 They use lies, manipulation, control, brainwashing, projection, and other low-level tactics to feel validated.

 But, what does that look like vibrationally?
 And what the heck does that mean, anyway?
 I’ll explain it from a victim’s standpoint.
-After all, it’s not like a Narcissist will ever read this post because they generally have no interest in changing (unless to manipulate, and even then, it’s temporary).
+After all, it’s not likely that a Narcissist will ever read this post because they generally have no interest in changing (unless to manipulate, and even then, it’s temporary).

 If we don’t work on loving ourselves, and cease looking outside of ourselves for our worth, what good are we to anyone else?
 If we don’t change our fundamental beliefs, we will never be a good partner, a good friend, a good parent, and so on because most or all of our actions come from a place of not feeling good enough.
 Sure, we may think we’re being a good person by supplying people with everything they need, but ultimately we end up tired and resentful because no one is fulfilling our needs.

-We cannot send out vibrations of feeling unworthy and unloved and expect to receive anything more than that.
+We cannot send out vibrations of feeling unworthy and unloved and expect to receive anything different from that.

 That’s why it’s crucial that we work on raising our vibration (in addition to No Contact) in order to change our ingrained beliefs of not being worthy, to those of loving ourselves and realizing we are worthy…and that must come from inside.